solliancenet/azure-synapse-analytics-workshop-400/day-03/lab08-monitoring.md

 ## Task 2 - Workload Isolation

 1. Open Synapse Analytics Studio, and then navigate to the `Develop` hub.
-Then open `4 Workload Isolation` from the list of SQL Scripts.
+Then open `Lab 08 - Exercise 2 - Workload Isolation` from the list of SQL Scripts.

 2. Select `AzureSynapseDW` under `Connect To` and highlight the first SQL Command shown below.